 2.2 Experimental conditions

-2.2.1 Experiment 1 (air-drying and rewetting + storage) and Experiment 2 (air-drying and rewetting only)
+2.2.1 Experiment 1 (air-drying + storage and rewetting) and Experiment 2 (air-drying and rewetting only)

 In Experiment 1 we looked at the effect on ∆14C-CO2 from air-drying and rewetting in combination with storage (treatment: air-dry + storage).
 The control samples for this experiment were collected and incubated in 2011.
 14C-CO2 from control sample incubations were then compared to a second set of incubations performed seven years later (in 2018) on splits of the original samples.
 Following sample splitting, treatment sample splits were air-dried and stored in sealed plastic bags.